Loraine, wife, mother and grandmother shares favorite family recipes. Most are easy to make, 'cause she doesn't like to

 I usually buy two or three one-pound packages of bacon at a time (when they're on sale) and bake them on the same day so I only have to wash the jelly roll pans once.
 I do discard the grease between batches though and wipe the pans with paper towels.

-After the bacon cools a bit, I drain the bacon on paper towels to soak away extra grease and then I stack the bacon in a glass container with paper towel between the layers.
+After the bacon cools a bit, I drain the bacon on paper towels to soak away extra grease and then I stack the bacon in a glass container with paper towels between the layers.
 When you want to use the bacon, just warm as many slices as you want in the microwave oven.

 We especially like the convenience of this in the summer when we make lots of BLT's with fresh tomatoes from the garden.

 You may already know exactly how to do this, but in case you'd like to see pictures of the different steps, I've added images.

 - Place 1 pound of sliced bacon in one jellyroll pan.

 - Place the second jellyroll pan over the bacon.

 - Place bacon in a pre-heated 350-degree oven.

 - Check on the bacon after 30 minutes.
 If it's not done enough, add 15 minutes and then check again.

-I like to stack the drained bacon in a glass container that has a tight fitting lid to store the bacon in the refrigerator.
-I layer the bacon with paper towel between the layers.
+I like to stack the drained bacon in a glass container that has a tight-fitting lid to store the bacon in the refrigerator.
+I layer the bacon with paper towels between the layers.

 Use three or four sheets of paper towels to drain the bacon on.
 Use a couple more sheets and dab the top of the bacon to eliminate more grease.